webrotate360/magento2-standard/README.md

  ```

- Alternatively, copy "sampleshoe" folder that is installed with the plugin (under WebRotate360/ProductViewerStandard/view/frontend/web/360assets) to a folder in your Magento installation and update the attribute field accordingly:
+ Alternatively, copy "sampleshoe" folder that is installed with the plugin (under WebRotate360/ProductViewerStandard/view/frontend/web/360assets) to a folder in your Magento installation and update the attribute field accordingly, e.g:
  ```shell
  /my-360-views/sampleshoe/config.xml
  ```